Why do we teach Maths at Freeland Primary School?

 Teaching and Learning

-We our calculation policy which is based on the White Rose Hub scheme of learning to effectively teach children.
+We use our calculation policy, which is based on the White Rose Hub scheme of learning, to effectively teach children.
 This calculation policy makes use of the concrete, pictorial and abstract methodology which caters to all styles of learners and stages of learning.
-We teach using interactive resources and as well as physical manipulatives to enable children to unlock new, difficult and abstract concepts and embed previous learning.
+We teach using interactive resources as well as physical manipulatives to enable children to unlock new, difficult and abstract concepts and embed previous learning.

-Lessons are planned using blooms taxonomy which supports as well as allows children to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.
+Independent tasks are planned using Bloom's taxonomy which supports as well as allows children to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.
 Practice and consolidation play a central role.
 Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts.
 Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention, so that all children keep up.
 Teachers base their teaching on the 5 key principles of mastery.

 Testing and misconceptions